 ‘Witch hunt’ is a metaphor for exaggerated fear and the right’s recoiling from holding any negotiations or connections with the head of the Palestinian Authority.

-3. ‘… And the second is the stoning of the racist, nationalist Zionist parties with the vavs4 of the Arab front party at the polls’ (Emile Habibi, ‘Stone them with Vavs’).
+3. ‘… And the second is the stoning of the racist, nationalist Zionist parties with the vavs of the Arab Front Party at the polls’ (Emile Habibi, ‘Stone them with vavs’).

 The metaphor ‘stoning’ casts a bitter political enemy, meaning the extreme right-wing parties, in a particularly negative light because execution by stoning is generally considered a fit punishment for adultery, and this creates intense feelings among the Arab population and propels them to vote.